Charles Egon IV, Prince of Fürstenberg: Early life

-He was born in Krušovice, the son of Charles Egon III of Fürstenberg and his wife Elisabeth, youngest daughter of Heinrich XIX, Prince Reuss of Greiz.
+He was born in Krušovice, the son of Charles Egon III of Fürstenberg and his wife, Princess Elisabeth Reuss of Greiz, youngest daughter of Heinrich XIX, Prince Reuss of Greiz.

 He was taught by private tutors and traveled in his youth, as well as assisting at philosophical and legal conferences at Heidelberg University from 1872 to 1874.
 He then continued to study at Strasbourg University.

 Career

 After his studies at Strasbourg University, he entered the Prussian Army as a lieutenant in a hussar regiment at Potsdam, rising to major, then colonel.

-He accompanied the Prince of Hatzfeld-Trachenberg in March 1888 on the latter's trip to Rome to meet Pope Leo XIII.
+He accompanied the Prince of Hatzfeldt-Trachenberg in March 1888 on the latter's trip to Rome to meet Pope Leo XIII.
 Following his father's death in 1892, he became Prince of Fürstenberg.
 A member of the Prussian House of Lords, the Württemberg House of Lords and the upper house in Baden, he was elected to the Reichstag on 10 November 1893.

 Personal life

+Reportedly, he was among the lovers of the courtesan and artist Laure Hayman.

-On 6 July 1881, he married countess Dorothée "Dolly" de Talleyrand-Périgord (1862–1948), a daughter of duke Napoléon-Louis de Talleyrand-Périgord (son of duke Edmond de Talleyrand-Périgord and princess Dorothée de Courlande) and his wife, Pauline de Castellane (daughter of marshal Boniface de Castellane and his wife, Louise-Cordélia Greffulhe).
+Nevertheless, on 6 July 1881, he married Countess Dorothée "Dolly" de Talleyrand-Périgord (1862–1948), a daughter of duke Napoléon-Louis de Talleyrand-Périgord (son of duke Edmond de Talleyrand-Périgord and princess Dorothée de Courlande) and his wife, Pauline de Castellane (daughter of marshal Boniface de Castellane and his wife, Louise-Cordélia Greffulhe).

-The prince died at the chateau de Bruttan near Nice on 27 November 1896.
-His widow, Dorothée, remarried to Jean de Castallane.
+The prince died at the Château de Bruttan near Nice on 27 November 1896.
+His title passed to his cousin, Maximilian Egon II.
+His widow, Dorothée, remarried to Jean de Castellane.